Documentation Index

 ACE2ACE Forwarding:

-• Maintains a linked record between source and receiver
+• Maintains a linked relationship between the sending and receiving systems.

 When to Use ACE2ACE